 When the Hazel Atlas plant closed, in about 1928, the Miners relocated to the growing steel town of Aliquippa, Beaver County, PA.
 Odger found a steadier, better-paying job Peoples Natural Gas Co., which was supplying fuel for the booming Jones & Laughlin Steel factory as well as expanding residential communities.
 He remained with People for the next 40 years.
 He also ran a side business, Gas Appliance Service.
 On many cold snowy winter nights, including more than one Christmas Eve, Odger and his sons went to customers' homes to repair mal-functioning gas furnaces and other gas appliances.

 The Miners' four children were Odger "Wayne" Miner, Richard "Dean" Miner, Marjean Lee Jones and Donald William Miner.
-All three sons served in the US Armed Forces -- Wayne during the Korean War, Dean during the Japan Occupation and Don during the Cuban Missile Crisis.
+All three sons and their son in law served in the US Armed Forces -- Wayne during the Korean War, Dean during the Japan Occupation, Don during the Cuban Missile Crisis and Gordon Jones during the Korean War era.

 Initially the young family made their home on Irwin and Reed Streets in bustling Aliquippa.
 During that time, Odger suffered from painful stomach ulcers, thought to have been caused by his dread and fear that he might die young, as his father had at age 42.
 For a time, he could only drink milk to soothe his stomach.
 Only after he surpassed the age of 42 did he lose this anxiety, and fully recover his health.